UH-CI/ansible-owncloud/README.md

-This playbook install owncloud and it's dependencies for Centos 7
+This playbook installs owncloud and it's dependencies for Centos 7

+Modify the defaults/main.yml with appropriate passwords for running the playbook.